ilieg02/Zero-PII-Phishing-Engine-Architecture/README.md

 ## Overview

-**Zero-PII Phishing Risk Scoring Platform** is a privacy-preserving AI security system designed to analyse phishing threats while preventing sensitive information from ever reaching the inference layer.
+**Zero-PII Phishing Risk Scoring Platform** is a privacy-preserving AI security system designed to analyze phishing threats while preventing sensitive information from ever reaching the inference layer.

 The system combines: